-Changes to the new criteria following feedback after the draft stages has been taken into account and a new candidate recommendation has been released (Jan 2023).
+Changes to the new criteria following feedback after the draft stages has been taken into account and a new candidate recommendation was released in Jan 2023.
 This is now being looked at by the accessibility community for the ability to test, ease of understanding and impact for users.
-It is likely that the final recommendation will be released in the second quarter of 2023.
+It is likely that the final recommendation will be released in the third quarter of 2023 (updated 25 April 2023).

 When will WCAG 2.2 become a legal requirement?

 WCAG itself is not a law but a series of guidelines.
 However it is referenced by other laws and is likely to be made reference to in legal cases.